innocentwkc/kaizen-flow/README.md

 # Kaizen-flow

-This template should help get you started developing with Vue 3 in Vite.
+This was built with  a vite template for VueJS 3.

 ## Recommended IDE Setup